 A comparative study of the human experience of kinship, symbolism, conflict and consensus, production and exchange.
 An advanced cultural anthropology course.
 Prerequisite(s): ANTH 201 or permission of instructor.
-Notes: Offered in the spring of even years.
+Notes: Offered in fall and spring.

 321. Cultures of Latin America (3).